ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-scaling.markdown

 ![](images/CloudScaling_storage.png)

-There are two types of storage: standard and premium.
-Selecting premium storage gives you the additional option of selecting the amount of IOPS (in/out operations per second) that the instance can handle.
+For production tier instances, there are two types of storage: standard and premium.
+In this menu, premium storage gives you the additional option of selecting the amount of IOPS (in/out operations per second) that the instance can handle.

-{NOTE: }

-When you scale a development tier instance, it will go down temporarily while the configuration is updated.
-Production tier instances are scaled in a **rolling update**, one cluster node at a time, so your cluster will not experience any downtime.

-{NOTE/}

 {PANEL/}